protontypes/open-sustainable-technology/README.md

 - [ThermalNetwork](https://github.com/NREL/ThermalNetwork) - A library for sizing multiple ground heat exchangers distributed around a single-pipe thermal network.

 ### Bioenergy

+> **What?** A type of fuel derived from biomass stemming from recently living plants, algae, and animal waste.

+> **How?** These tools help forecast and refine biogas production; simulate and analyze bioreactors; and facilitate compliance with biofuel laws and regulations.

 - [bioenergy.org](https://github.com/bioenergy-research-centers/bioenergy.org) - A site dedicated to creating FAIR datasets to share across bioenergy research centers and to the global research community.
 - [biogas](https://github.com/sashahafner/biogas) - Tools for biogas research in R: process biogas data and predict biogas production.
 - [biosteam](https://github.com/BioSTEAMDevelopmentGroup/biosteam) - The Biorefinery Simulation and Techno-Economic Analysis Modules.